sherawat-mohit/habit_tracker/README.md

 # Habit Tracker

 * This project is a habit tracker used to track the habits of of the User on daily and weekly basis.
-* It is created using HTML, CSS, JavaScript, Node.js and MongoDB
+* It is created using HTML, CSS, JavaScript,Jquery, Node.js, Express.js and MongoDB
 * It is used to store **name**, **status** and **timestamps** of the habits
 * We can perform requests in this habit tracker app like
     1. **Creating** a new habit from the list or create a *custom habit*